DIPSAS/DockerBuildManagement/README.md

     - `file` -> Path to the changelog file.
 The changelog file must be of a format similar to either of the changelog formats:
       - [example/src/CHANGELOG.md](example/src/CHANGELOG.md)
       - [example/src/CHANGELOG.v2.md](example/src/CHANGELOG.v2.md).
-      - The `cmd` property may be used to trigger a script exposing the `VERSION` environment variable in any preferred way if the changelog standard isn't suitable.
     - `envKey` -> On which environment variable to expose the version value.
 Default is `VERSION`.
     - `envMajorVersionKey` -> Optional environment variable to expose the version major value.
     - `envMinorVersionKey` -> Optional environment variable to expose the version minor value.
-- `env_files` -> List of `.env` files listing environment variables to expose.
+- `env_files` -> List of `.env` files listing default environment variables to expose.
 By convention, a present `.env` file will automatically be used to expose environment variables.
-Additionally, any yaml file may contain the `${*}` sequence anywhere in the file.
-The matching environment variable (`ENV_KEY` of `${ENV_KEY}`) will replace this sequence with the value of the environment variable.
+- `Environment variable replacement` -> Any area in the yaml template may use environment variable replacemenet with the `${ENV_KEY:-default_value}` syntax.
+  - `Default environment variables`:
+    - `PWD` -> Exposes the present working directory.

 ## Prerequisites
 - Docker: